Hawasandra1/CoinNexus/README.md

   Description: Wireframe for the user dashboard, highlighting key interactive components.

-Note: These screenshots provide a brief overview of the application and do not capture all features and functionalities
+Note: These screenshots provide a brief overview of the application.